 - Turf Reductions in Residential Areas This involves limiting the amount of turf in the front yards of residential properties and using a higher percentage of low-water use plant species in lieu of turf.
 Typically, about 70% of a total residential front yard is assumed to consist of landscaping, with the balance consisting of driveways, planter, or walkways.
 For the CSP, limitations will be placed on the landscaped portion of each front yard, allowing up to 42% of the total area to be turf, with the remaining landscaped area comprised of low water use plant species that use between 65-75% less water than an average lawn. - Turf Reductions in Parks, Paseos, and Landscape Corridors This involves limiting the use of turf on non-residential parcels within the CSP, with a focus on water efficiencies at parks, paseos, and landscape corridors.
 For these areas, landscape design will reduce the area of turf and increase the area of low-water-use plant species, as compared to the design of these features in other specific plan areas.
-To achieve the desired water conservation, the following criteria will be implemented:
+To achieve the desired water conservation, the following criteria will be implemented: - Parks It is assumed that approximately 80% of a typical park's square footage consists of turf with the remaining 20% in non-irrigated surfaces.
+Parks in the CSP area would have a maximum cumulative total of turf area of 60%, with the remaining 20% of the area comprised of low water use plant species.
+Less than 60% is acceptable provided it is compatible with the amenities planned for the park.
+For purposes of this analysis, 60 percent turf is assumed.

-- Parks It is assumed that approximately 80% of a typical park's square footage consists of turf.
-The CSP's parks will have a maximum cumulative total of all parks planned within this specific plan area turf area of 60%, with the remaining 20% area comprised of low water use plant species.
-Less than 60% is acceptable provided it is compatible with the amenities planned for the park. - Paseos and Landscape Corridors It is assumed that paseos and landscape corridors are typically comprised of 80% turf area.
-The CSP's paseos and landscape corridors will have a maximum of 30% turf area, with the remaining 50% of the area comprised of low water use plant species. - Smart/Centrally Controlled Irrigation Controllers Smart and centrally controlled irrigation controllers restrict irrigation to only the times and water application rates that are necessary to maintain landscaping.
+- Paseos and Landscape Corridors It is assumed that paseos and landscape corridors are typically comprised of 80% turf area and 20% non-irrigated areas.
+The CSP's paseos and landscape corridors will have a maximum of 30% turf area, 50% low water use plant species, and 20% non-irrigated surfaces. - Smart/Centrally Controlled Irrigation Controllers Smart and centrally controlled irrigation controllers restrict irrigation to only the times and water application rates that are necessary to maintain landscaping.
 They account for changes in the demand for water, which varies with weather patterns and seasonal influences.
-For the CSP, smart irrigation controllers will be required for residential, small commercial and quasi-public parcels subject to turf reduction measures and centrally controlled irrigation controllers for larger commercial and publicly maintained parcels. - Re-circulating Hot Water Systems This involves using a recirculating pump on a home's hot water line system, reducing the time necessary to receive hot water at any hot water faucet.
+For the CSP, smart irrigation controllers will be required for residential, small commercial and quasi-public parcels subject to turf reduction measures and centrally controlled irrigation controllers for larger commercial and publicly maintained parcels. - Re-circulating Hot Water Systems This involves using a re-circulating pump on a home's hot water line system, reducing the time necessary to receive hot water at any hot water faucet.
 This type of system will be included on all residential units to generate additional plan-wide water conservation.

-With full implementation of these measures throughout the Plan Area, it is estimated that the water conservation measures outlined above will reduce the CSP's overall water demand by approximately 212 FY.
-This includes a reduction of 133 AFY on potable demands and 79 AFY on recycled water demands.
+With full implementation of these measures throughout the Plan Area, it is estimated that the water conservation measures outlined above will reduce the CSP's overall water demand by approximately 205 FY.
+This includes a reduction of 126 AFY on potable demands and 79 AFY on recycled water demands.